 Many people are under the impression that RV camping can be dangerous.
 In all reality, there are certain petty crimes that you’re susceptible to, but major crime rates are very low.

-We have traveled on the road for over 5 years full-time RV living with our two kids and we have never had an issue.
+We traveled on the road for over 5 years full-time RV living with our two kids and we have never had an issue.
 We have boondocked in awesome places and met the nicest people.
 We have never been victim of any kind of crime.
 But you do hear stories…

 So, how safe are RV parks in reality?